katt06/WaterTracker-Component/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > we'll want a branch that you can later make a pull request from with all
 > your changes.

+I chose idea #3, WaterTracker.
+This is a component designed to track water consumption and hydration goals.
+This design was much simplier and less complex than the other two ideas of a component that models the customizable soup or a component that models the organization of webtoons.
+I had a solid separation of kernal and standard methods where the data collection is built in the kernal and data analystics on top.
+Likewise, the idea of tracking hydration is relatable and useful which made the component more meaningful and engaging.
+Another important aspect was how buildable the concept was.
+WaterTracker allows for future enhancements like complex tracking features or integrating with other components.

 ## Assignment Tasks

 As stated previously, your goal with this assignment is to produce a Java